SickChill/SickChill.Wiki/Settings-explained.md

 ----------
-[ [Help & Info] ](https://github.com/SickRage/SickRage/wiki/Settings-explained#help--info) [ [General] ](https://github.com/SickRage/SickRage/wiki/Settings-explained#general) [ [ Backup ] ](https://github.com/SickRage/SickRage/wiki/Settings-explained#backup) [ [Search settings] ](https://github.com/SickRage/SickRage/wiki/Settings-explained#search-settings) [ [Search providers] ](https://github.com/SickRage/SickRage/wiki/Settings-explained#search-providers)
+[ [Help & Info] ](https://github.com/Sick-Rage/Sick-Rage/wiki/Settings-explained#help--info) [ [General] ](https://github.com/Sick-Rage/Sick-Rage/wiki/Settings-explained#general) [ [ Backup ] ](https://github.com/Sick-Rage/Sick-Rage/wiki/Settings-explained#backup) [ [Search settings] ](https://github.com/Sick-Rage/Sick-Rage/wiki/Settings-explained#search-settings) [ [Search providers] ](https://github.com/Sick-Rage/Sick-Rage/wiki/Settings-explained#search-providers)
-[ [Subtitles search] ](https://github.com/SickRage/SickRage/wiki/Settings-explained#subtitles-search) [ [Post processing] ](https://github.com/SickRage/SickRage/wiki/Settings-explained#post-processing)  [ [ Notifications] ](https://github.com/SickRage/SickRage/wiki/Settings-explained#notifications) [ [Anime] ](https://github.com/SickRage/SickRage/wiki/Settings-explained#anime)
+[ [Subtitles search] ](https://github.com/Sick-Rage/Sick-Rage/wiki/Settings-explained#subtitles-search) [ [Post processing] ](https://github.com/Sick-Rage/Sick-Rage/wiki/Settings-explained#post-processing)  [ [ Notifications] ](https://github.com/Sick-Rage/Sick-Rage/wiki/Settings-explained#notifications) [ [Anime] ](https://github.com/Sick-Rage/Sick-Rage/wiki/Settings-explained#anime)

 -----------

 ## The settings (gearwheels) section explained.

-* This is the section where you configure SickRage to your likings.
+* This is the section where you configure Sick-Rage to your likings.
-As you can see below SickRage supports a massive amount of customization settings, and might lead to some confusion.
+As you can see below Sick-Rage supports a massive amount of customization settings, and might lead to some confusion.
 With this wiki we will try to explain the settings in more details.
 As many of those settings are for advanced user only, make sure you understand what the settings does before setting.

 ![statusmenu](https://cloud.githubusercontent.com/assets/7928052/13013102/4bb15e2e-d1ae-11e5-8668-2ef7e7429228.png)